myselfrajeshco/Airline-Seating-Algorithm/README.md

 If there were 30 passengers from then the seating output will be as in the attachment 'Seating_Result.pdf'

-Below are the points we are looking at:
+Below are the points to be noted:

 1. The Logic / Data structure / Algorithm used to successfully complete the programming challenge
 2. The elegance of the code, modularity and readability